0xProject/p2p_incentives/README.md

 - Module run is the main file that runs the simulator.
 It gets inputs from Example, and runs the Execution for each input.

+- Module data_types defines data types for use of type hints through the entire code base.

 ## Design details